Sheep-y/Attack-Improvement-Mod/README.md

 > It's one thing to fudge the rolls.
 It is another to let you know.
 > Set this to true to show the corrected hit chance in weapon panel.
 >
-> Renamed from old "ShowRealWeaponHitChance" setting since version 2.0.
-> If the "Real Hit Chance" mod is detected, this settings will be switched to on and overrides that mods.
+> When the "Real Hit Chance" mod is detected, this settings will be switched to on and overrides that mods.

 **Format Hit Chance** (default "")